z-shan/beacon/README.md

 * Generate beak code
     * POST - /beak/generate/
     * Required - "recipientemail" in the post body
-    * Returns - url which can be included in emails
+    * Returns - url which can be included in image src

 * Beacon hit
     * GET - /beak/:beakCode